 The page may continue to return for the searches you are performing whilst it is still relevant.
 You may well find though that when Google recrawls the page over time that it does drop from the search, especially if there are no external links to it.

 Here is the page now in the index without a cache snippet

 Removing caches and snippets from your own site

-If your site is verified in webmaster tools then you can submit a request for a cache removal without specifying a unique word.
+If your site is verified in Search Console (a.k.a.
+Webmaster Tools) then you can submit a request for a cache removal without specifying a unique word.
 The process is the same as above, except you just enter the url.
-You must log into your webmaster tools account to do this as it is a different url removal tool.
+You must log into your Search Console (a.k.a.
+Webmaster Tools) account to do this as it is a different url removal tool.

 Official Google Information

 Google has published information regarding removing cache removals which is worth reading : Removing sensitive text from a page.